2018 NHL Global Series

 Columbus Blue Jackets vs. San Jose Sharks - Ericsson Globe Arena, Stockholm, Sweden

 Ethan Moreau's goal at 1:56 of overtime lifted Columbus over San Jose, 3-2.
-Rick Nash and Kristian Huselius tallied for the Blue Jackets.
+Rick Nash and Kristian Huselius scored for the Blue Jackets.
 Devin Setoguchi and Joe Thornton netted goals for the Sharks.
 Steve Mason stopped 33-of-35 shots for the win.

 Phoenix Coyotes vs. Boston Bruins - O2 Arena, Prague, Czech Republic